Southwest Rural Health Research Center

 Comparing Assisted Living Facility Residents' Medication Use in Rural and Non-Rural Assisted Living Facilities

 Comparison of Assisted Living in Rural and Non-Rural Areas

 Topics: Long-term care, Rural statistics and demographics

 Rural Healthy People 2010: A Companion Document for Rural Areas

 This project identified and examined approximately one dozen high priority objectives for rural health as a subset of the hundreds of objectives defined within Healthy People 2010 including, Access to Quality Health Services (Insurance, Primary Care, and EMS); Cancer; Diabetes; Heart Disease and Stroke; Maternal, Infant, and Child Health; Mental Health and Mental Disorders; Nutrition and Overweight Concerns; Oral Health; Substance Abuse; and Tobacco Use.

 Topics: Cancer, Diabetes, Health promotion and disease prevention, Public health

 Rural Healthy People 2010: Expansion Project

 The purpose of this expansion project is to build on the findings of Rural Health People 2010 by concentrating on the 13th and 14th highest ranking rural priority areas (Immunization and Infection Diseases; Injury and Violence Prevention) and their associated models for practice.

-Topics: Health promotion and disease prevention, Healthy People 2010 (Rural), Physical abuse and domestic violence, Public health
+Topics: Health promotion and disease prevention, Public health, Violence and abuse

 Use and Effect on Patients of Disease Management in Rural Areas